TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab2/lab2.md

 We want to measure only the codesize of the code we are benchmarking, not the test test harness code.
 Try the following command:
 `elfread -a sieve-arm.o`
-Can you find the codesize in the output of the function sievemark?
+Can you find the codesize in the output for the function `sievemark()`?

 An easier way to get the size of the executable file is:
 `size sieve-arm.o`
-Now the codesize should be very obvious.
-Since this object file contains only one function, that is the codesize (in bytes) of that function Find the codesize for each of the six benchmarks by running the `size` command on sieve-arm.o, sieve-thumb1.o, sieve-thumb2.o, mult-arm.o, mult-thumb1.o, and
+Now the code size should be very obvious.
+Since this object file contains only one function, the reported code size is the code size (in bytes) of that function.
+Find the codesize for each
+of the six benchmarks by running the `size` command on sieve-arm.o, sieve-thumb1.o, sieve-thumb2.o, mult-arm.o, mult-thumb1.o, and